Our History

 St Mark Church

-In 1923, St. Mark Parish was founded by Archbishop Cantwell with Fr.
+In 1923, St. Mark Parish was founded by Archbishop Cantwell, with Fr.
 Michael Lalor as the first pastor.
 Initially, it began as a small wooden structure on Victoria Avenue.
-Later that year, on December 17, the first mass of the St. Mark Parish was celebrated.
+Later that year, on December 17, the first mass was celebrated.

 St Mark School